-The Halton Regional Police Service is responsible for patrolling approximately 325 square kilometres of waters at the western end of Lake Ontario.
-Our priority is to ensure that all those who spend time on or near the water, do so safely.
-Please review the following recommendations and do your part in keeping our community safe.
+The Halton Regional Police Service (HRPS) is responsible for patrolling approximately 325 square kilometres of waters at the western end of Lake Ontario.
+Our priority is to ensure that all those who spend time on or near the water do so safely.
+Please review the following recommendations and do your part in helping keep our community safe.

 Swimmers